agentjimlam/Learn-CSS/README.md

 }
 ```

-In the example above, .main-list selects the element with the.main-list class (the &ltul&gt element).
+In the example above, .main-list selects the element with the.main-list class (the &lt;ul&gt; element).
 The descendant &ltli&gt‘s are selected by adding li to the selector, separated by a space.
 This results in .main-list li as the final selector.

 Selecting elements in this way can make our selectors even more specific by making sure they appear in the context we expect.